Islandora/documentation/docs/technical-documentation/rest-create.md

 ]
 ```

-In our example "islandora_object" is the type of the default "Repository Item", if you have created a new type you will have a different target_id.
+In our example "islandora_object" is the machine name of the content type "Repository Item".
+If you have created a new type you will have a different target_id.

 You will not need the `target_uuid`.